sowmyashyam/logs_udacity/README.md

 # logs_analysis

 * Psycopg2 is used a s DB-API.
 Python is connected to "NEWS" database through "Psycopg2".
 News database contains 3 tables namely **articles, authors, logs**.
-The internal reporting tool is used to connect to the database to discover what kind of articles the site's readers like.
+The internal reporting tool is used to connect to the database to fetch various results.
 * The log has a database row for each time a reader loaded a web page.
 * Python is used as frontend language.
 The program  won't take any input from the user.
-Instead, it will connect to that database, use SQL queries to analyze the log data, and print out the answers to some queries.
+Instead, it will connect to that database, using SQL queries to analyze the data, to fetch the results of the queries.
 * The tool runs three reports for the following queries:
 * `1.What are the most popular three articles of all time?`
 * `2.Who are the most popular article authors of all time?`